Levenson Self-Report Psychopathy Scale: Construct validity

 The LSRP intends to measure the same constructs as the PCL-R. Significant correlations suggest that the LSRP does correlate with the PCL-R for both factors of psychopathy.
 A study by Chad Brinkley in 2001 tested the concurrent and construct validity of the LSRP with the PCL-R with a sample of prison inmates.
 Small to moderate correlations were found between the LSRP and PCL-R, as well as associations between primary and secondary psychopathy ("factor 1" and "factor 2" in the PCL-R).
 Although the total correlations between the two measures were small, this was still nevertheless a significant finding from further statistical testing.
 This finding was also predominantly consistent across different demographics within the sample.
 However, these correlations being small to moderate suggest that the LSRP and PCL-R are measuring somewhat different constructs.

 A study by Martin Sellbom in 2010 also studied male inmates and college students to assess construct validity in the LSRP.
-It was compared with various other measures such as the "Psychopathic Personality Inventory” (PPI), the “Machiavellianism Inventory-IV” and the “Emotional Empathy Scale”.
+It was compared with various other measures such as the "Psychopathic Personality Inventory” (PPI), the “Machiavellianism Inventory-IV” (MACH-IV) and the “Emotional Empathy Scale”.
 Results signalled the LSRP had strong correlations with some aspects of these measures which tested for narcissistic, impulsive traits and prevalence of substance abuse.
 There were overall moderate correlations between the LSRP and the PPI but no significant correlations with the Emotional Empathy Scale.
 The LSRP therefore partially correlates with other predominant measures of psychopathy, but these correlations are not consistent across all self-report measures, with some differences seen between institutionalised and non-institutionalised populations.

 Further research tested the LSPR against a range of other self-report measures which explored concepts associated with psychopathic behavioural traits.
 After analysing this, findings showed that there were correlations between the LSRP and other self-report measures assessing similar conducts such as "harm avoidance".